j-thach000/ppp-stroustrup/REFERENCE.md

 // Book exercise solution ideals (see ref 11 at the bottom) /*
+Focus on learning the big concepts and don't get bogged down on pointless details.
-My ideals for solutions are:
+My (author's) ideals for solutions are:
 - every program (unless stated otherwise) either produces a correct result or gives a reasonably clear error message.
 - no solution gratuitously violates the rules for good programming and design style promoted by the book (even though early solutions obviously can't use significant features only introduced in later chapters).
 - a solution does not use facilities not yet presented in the book.